mcmtilman/Security/README.md

 By default, HOTP uses *dynamic truncation offsets*.
 This behavior can be overridden by an *explicit truncation offset* in the range `0 ..< algorithm.byteCount - 4`.

-By default, HOTP uses no *window*, i.e. when validating a counter / password combination, the match must be exact.
-A window allows password validation to succeed if the password matches a counter sufficiently close to the specified counter.
-HOTP supports a window in the range `1 ...
+By default, HOTP uses a zero *window*, i.e. when validating a counter / password combination, the password must match that specific counter.
+A non-zero window allows password validation to succeed if the password matches a counter sufficiently close to the specified counter by checking counters in the range `counter - window ... counter + window`.
+HOTP supports a window in the range `0 ...
 5`.
-HOTP validation checks counters in the range `counter - window ... counter + window`.

 #### TOTP